-The facility has 14 calendar days to correct critical omissions or errors.
-If the facility returns the packet before the 14th calendar day but all identified omissions or errors are not corrected, the facility has the rest of the 14 calendar days to resubmit additional corrections.
+The facility has 14 days to correct critical omissions/errors.
+If the facility returns the packet before the 14th day but all identified omissions/errors have not been corrected, the facility has the remainder of the 14 days to resubmit additional corrections.
 The regional nurse verbally notifies the facility that:

-- the corrected packet does not address all errors noted on Form 3070, and - additional corrections must be submitted on or before the 14th calendar day to avoid a gap in payment.
+- the corrected packet does not address all errors noted on Form 3070, and - additional corrections must be submitted on or before the 14th day to avoid a gap in payment.